top of page

 6. When was the last time I felt rested and grounded?

 If you’re nodding yes to most of these, you’re not broken.
-You’re burnt out—and you need a plan.
+You’re burnt out.
+You need a plan.

 Build a Strategy That Protects Your Peace